-Improving the Quality of Life for Individuals Living with Diabetes
+Improving Quality of Life for People Living with Diabetes

-The Diabetes Education Program at Stephens Memorial Hospital is recognized by the American Association of Diabetes Educators and is staffed by two Certified Diabetes Educators.
+The Diabetes Education Program at Stephens Memorial Hospital is recognized by the American Association of Diabetes Educators and is staffed by a certified diabetes educator.
 Our mission is to improve the health care outcomes and quality of life for members of our community living with diabetes.

 Our Diabetes Education Program Offers: